 The Bad: New formula is not so good for old fans, online play will disappoint fans, irritating camera, rips off Full Spectrum Warrior, basically not a game for old fans

 While it may turn die-hard SOCOM fans away just give it a chance.
-The game has you trying to find an American ambassador who was capture by Panamanian cartel.
-You have to find the ambassador and also stop everyone in the weapons smuggle.
+The game has you trying to find an American ambassador who was captured by Panamanian cartel.
+You have to find the ambassador and also stop everyone in the weapons smuggling.
 The online play is great as well but is a different approach.
-Instead of 16 people against each other its 4×4 teams like in Full Spectrum Warrior.
+Instead of 16 people against each other, its 4×4 teams like in Full Spectrum Warrior.
 Overall TS is a great new approach to SOCOM and I’m sure Sony will stick to this formula for future SOCOM games on the system.